Portfolio - Joseph Hatcher - Tech Helper, Game Developer, & Voice Actor

 Other Projects (1995-2003)

-Real Time Action Strategy - Joseph was working on an inspired 1-4 player update of Herzog Zwei (Sega Genesis/Mega Drive) that was called WARazur and Herzogzeit at different stages.
-Like many virtual teams, things can fall apart fast.
+Real Time Action Strategy - Herzogzeit/WARazur/Xyvul War - Joseph was working on an inspired 1-4 player update of Herzog Zwei (Sega Genesis/Mega Drive) that was called WARazur, Xyvul War, & Herzogzeit at different stages.
+Like with many virtual teams, things can fall apart fast.
 The project got as far as having 2 players working.
-Joseph wants to have this in the development pipeline for 2012 for Windows but, we will see.
+Joseph wants to develop this game very much.
 He wants to have solid 4 gamepad support and LAN support.